RovoMe/spring-security-samples-acl-mongodb/README.md

 In order to run the sample, make sure you have check out [spring-security-acl-mongodb](https://github.com/RovoMe/spring-security-acl-mongodb) and installed its artifacts to your local Maven `.m2/repository` repository.
 Make sure a Gradle 3.5, MySQL 5.1.6+ and MongoDB 3.x are available on your system and both MySQL and MongoDB are up and running.
 MySQL should listen on port 3306 while MongoDB on port 27017.

-Afterwards change to the `samples/xml/contacts` directory and enter `gradle tomcatStart` into your terminal.
+Afterwards change to the `samples/xml/contacts` directory and enter `gradle tomcatRun` into your terminal.
 Soon an output similar to

 ```
 Started Tomcat Server